 - Do you have time to complete it?

 - Do you enjoy landscaping?

 Only you can answer these questions but with a quality landscaper who has a proven track record at a fair price, it’s hard to lose and likewise if you’ve done it before and have all the tools to complete the job.

 Wholesale Landscapes provide bark-based landscaping supplies to bulk-buying customers.
 If you need 3m3 of bark, we can help you get your project underway.

-*indicative pricing derived from industry knowledge and are subject to change with market conditions and project scale.
+*Indicative pricing derived from industry knowledge and is subject to change with market conditions and project scale.
 We recommend contacting your local service provider for an accurate quotation for your next landscaping project.